placetopay-org/cerberus/README.md

 # Placetopay multitenancy package

-This package is based on the second version of package `spatie/laravel-multitenancy`.
+This package is based on the third version of package `spatie/laravel-multitenancy`.

 Because it is a customization, it requires override steps mentioned below for proper installation.